Substra/substra-documentation/docs/source/operations/orchestrator/deployment.rst

         tls:
           enabled: true

 #.
-Generate a Certificate Authority certificate:
+Generate a self-signed Certificate Authority:

    #.
 Create an openssl config file named ``example-openssl.cnf`` with the following content: